Every STORY has its BEGINNINGs

 3D PRINTING IS AMAZING

-My adventure with 3D printing began in 2009, when I first came across the RepRap project originated by Adrian Bowyer of Bath University.
+My adventure with 3D and Additive began in 2009 when I first came across the RepRap project originated by Adrian Bowyer from University of Bath.

-I have just been accepted to the prestigious University of London's School of Oriental and African Studies a year prior, to embark on my long-awaited journey to study Japanese and Japanese Art.
+I have just been accepted to study at the prestigious School of Oriental and African Studies, University of London, a year prior, to embark on my journey to study Japanese and Japanese Art.

-I very quickly realised that the only way to understand Japanese Art, Design and Crafts was to master the language and immerse myself into the culture of the country, and possibly to learn from the source.
+I very quickly realised that the only way to understand Japanese Art, Design and Crafts was to master the language and immerse myself into the culture of the country, and look for an opportunity to learn directly from the source.

-And so I did, spending my year abroad in Kyoto, Japan, where among other things I had a chance to study traditional sculpture, woodwork (including Japanese joinery), and fabrics.
+And I did.
+I spent my academic year 2011-2012 abroad in Kyoto, Japan, where among other things I had a chance to study traditional sculpture, woodworking, and fabrics.